hcsrl2/TwitterNLP/README.md

-# Environmental Sentiment Analysis Over a Decade
+# Deep Learning Sentiment Analysis of Twitter Data

 This project entails an extensive analysis of public sentiment and trends regarding environmental leadership and environmental consciousness over a span of ten years (2012-2022).